 - Michigan's Terrific Trees for 4th - 6th grades (Fall only)

-- Critters in the Cold for PreK - 6th grades (Late Fall & Winter only)
+- Critters in the Cold for PreK - 6th grades (Winter only)

 - Wildflowers in the Spring for 2nd - 6th grades (Spring only)

-Additional Topics - Depending on the size of the group, grade level, season, and the availability of our staff, we can also teach programs on the following topics: Birds in the Winter, Birds in the Spring, Food Chains and Food Webs, Gyotaku Art Class (Fish Printing), Life in a Pond (Aquatic Macro invertebrates), Michigan's Frogs and Reptiles, Naked Trees & Winter Twigs, Nature Journaling and Sketching, Seeds, Wild Turkeys, White-tailed Deer, and Winter Weather.
+Additional Topics - Depending on the size of the group, grade level, season, and the availability of our staff, we can also teach programs on the following topics: Birds in the Winter, Birds in the Spring, Gyotaku Art Class (fish printing), Life in a Pond (aquatic macroinvertebrates), Michigan's Frogs and Reptiles, Naked Trees & Winter Twigs, Nature Journaling and Sketching, Seeds, Wild Turkeys, White-tailed Deer, and Winter Weather (weather permitting).
 Contact Jeanette Henderson to discuss the details.

 7th-12th Grade Students - We can also lead general natural history walks through the preserve discussing more about the plants and animals that live here and the research projects conducted at the preserve.
 Building tours showcasing our composting toilets, gray water treatment system, and other green building features are also available.
 Contact Jeanette Henderson to discuss the details.